-1 (2) wishes to display on the sivil event which an outhantic sivil 1 2 (2) wishes to display on the civic event vehicle an authentic civic event license plate under section 3.6 of this chapter; $\frac{2}{3}$ 3 4 must pay the required fee under subsection (b).
-4 5 must pay the required fee under subsection (b).(b) The fee to display an authentic civic event license plate under 6 7 subsection (a) is thirty-seven dollars (\$37).
-The fee shall be distributed as follows: 8 8 9 (1) Fifty cents (\$0.50) to the state motor vehicle technology fund.(2) Six dollars and fifty cents (\$6.50) to the motor vehicle 9 10 highway account.
+1 (2) wishes to display on the civic event vehicle an authentic civic 2 event license plate under section 3.6 of this chapter; 3 must pay the required fee under subsection (b).
+4 must pay the required fee under subsection (b).
+5 (b) The fee to display an authentic civic event license plate under 6 subsection (a) is thirty-seven dollars (\$37).
+The fee shall be distributed 7 as follows: 8 (1) Fifty cents (\$0.50) to the state motor vehicle technology fund.
+9 (2) Six dollars and fifty cents (\$6.50) to the motor vehicle 10 highway account.
 11 (3) Thirty dollars (\$30) to the commission fund.
 12 SECTION 312.
 IC 9-32-13-23, AS AMENDED BY P.L.134-2023, 13 SECTION 7, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 14 JULY 1, 2024]: Sec.
 23. (a) It is an unfair practice for a manufacturer, 15 distributor, officer, or agent to do any of the following: 16 (1) Require, coerce, or attempt to coerce a new motor vehicle 17 dealer in Indiana to: 18 (A) change the location of the dealership; 19 (B) make any substantial alterations to the use of franchises; 20 or 21 (C) make any substantial alterations to the dealership premises 22 or facilities; 23 if to do so would be unreasonable or would not be justified by 24 current economic conditions or reasonable business 25 considerations.
 This subdivision does not prevent a manufacturer 26 or distributor from establishing and enforcing reasonable facility 27 requirements.
 However, a new motor vehicle dealer may elect to 28 use for the facility alteration locally sourced materials or supplies 29 that are substantially similar to those required by the 30 manufacturer or distributor, subject to the approval of the 31 manufacturer or distributor.
 A manufacturer or distributor may 32 not require a dealer to purchase a product or service from a 33 vendor designated by the manufacturer or distributor if the dealer 34 selects a vendor that 35 (A) provides products or services that are substantially similar 36 to that of the vendor designated by the manufacturer or 37 distributor, 38 (B) meets reasonable program standards or requirements of the 39 manufacturer or distributor, and 40 (C) is subject to the approval of the manufacturer or 41 distributor.
-42 (2) Require, coerce, or attempt to coerce a new motor vehicle
+42 (2) Require, coerce, or attempt to coerce a new motor vehicle 1 4 (2) Require, coerce, or attempt to coerce a new motor venicle